 - Currency Valuation - Financial markets can quickly lose faith in countries unable to resolve structural deficits, resulting in potential currency devaluations, while increased confidence in a country can lead to higher currency valuations.

-Analyses of these impacts can be easiest found in reports issued by ratings agencies, like Standard & Poor's, Moody's Investors Service and Fitch Group.
+Analyses of these impacts can be easiest found in reports issued by rating agencies, like Standard & Poor's, Moody's Investors Service and Fitch Group.
 These bodies commonly issue sovereign debt ratings on various countries around the world, which contain in-depth analysis of budget deficits or budget surpluses and their potential effects on the financial markets.